What happens to participant information?

 Where the University of Oxford is using information for research purposes, it will only process personal data as necessary for the performance of such research being carried out in the public interest.
 This is known under data protection law as our “legal basis” for processing personal data.

 In this study personal data that directly identifies participants such as name, address, or date of birth (so-called personal identifiers) can be accessed by the EMPA-KIDNEY doctors and nurses who are running the study at local hospitals.
 Health regulators (such as the UK Medicine and Healthcare Regulatory Agency and U.S. Food and Drug Administration) and auditors from Boehringer Ingelheim could also access these data if they were to ever perform an audit by visit to your local hospital or "virtually" (e.g. due to Covid-19 travel restrictions) to check that the study is being carried out properly.
 These people are also all bound by a duty of confidentiality.

 During the study, a member of the University of Oxford or other EMPA-KIDNEY staff may ask permission to be present during a participant clinic appointment.
 This helps us ensure study procedures are being followed.

-In the UK, name, date of birth, NHS number (or CHI number in Scotland) and postcode will also be stored securely by the University of Oxford to link participants with data held by NHS Digital (or other central NHS bodies or the UK renal registry).
+In the UK, name, date of birth, sex, NHS number (or CHI number in Scotland) and postcode will also be stored securely by the University of Oxford to link participants with data held by NHS England (or other central NHS bodies or the UK renal registry).
 Oxford University will not send these personal identifiers to anyone else (including Boehringer Ingelheim).

 To help keep information confidential, information recorded about participants in this study as well as any samples collected are “de-identified”.
 De-identified means that health information and blood/urine samples are labelled with unique numbers linked inside a computer and not by name.